Splitter Theorems for Graph Immersions: Introduction

-Reduction theorems of splitter variety for graph minors started with a result for $2$-connected graphs, independently discovered by Brylawski \cite{MR0309764}, and Seymour \cite{MR0439663}.
-This result asserts that if $G, H$ are $2$-connected graphs, and $H$ is a proper minor of $G$, then there is an edge $e\in E(G)$ such that $G\setminus e$ or $G/e$ is $2$-connected, and has $H$ as a minor.
-The more famous splitter theorem is Seymour's Splitter Theorem for $3$-connected graphs, which asserts: \begin{thm}[Seymour \cite{MR579077}] Let $G, H$ be $3$-connected simple graphs, where $H$ is a proper minor of $G$, and $|E(H)|\ge 4$.
-Also, suppose if $H$ is a wheel, then $G$ has no larger wheel minor.
-Then $G$ has an edge $e$ such that either $G\setminus e$ or $G/e$ is simple and $3$-connected, and contains $H$ as a minor. \end{thm}
+Reduction theorems of splitter variety for graph minors started with a result for $2$-connected graphs which appears in a more general form in the work of Brylawski \cite{MR0309764}, and Seymour \cite{MR0439663}.
+This result asserts that if $G, H$ are $2$-connected graphs, and $H$ is a proper minor of $G$, then there is an edge $e \in E(G)$ such that $G\setminus e$ or $G/e$ is $2$-connected, and has $H$ as a minor.
+The more famous splitter theorem is Seymour's Splitter Theorem for $3$-connected graphs, which asserts:

+\begin{theorem}[Seymour \cite{MR579077}] Let $G$ and $H$ be $3$-connected simple graphs where $H$ is a proper minor of $G$ and $|E(H)|\ge 4$.
+Assume that if $H$ is a wheel, then $G$ has no larger wheel minor.
+Then $G$ has an edge $e$ such that either $G\setminus e$ or $G/e$ is simple and $3$-connected, and contains $H$ as a minor. \end{theorem}

-There is an extremely wide body of literature extending these results to other connectivity and the realm of matroids, and binary matroids, see, for example, \cite{MR3641803,MR2900811,costalonga2018splitter}.
+There is an extremely wide body of literature extending these results to other connectivity and the realm of matroids, and binary matroids, see, for example, \cite{MR2900811,costalonga2018splitter,MR3641803}.

-In this paper, however, we are not concerned with vertex-connectivity and minors, but rather the world of edge-connectivity and a less-explored type of containment, {\it immersion}.
-A pair of distinct edges $xy, yz$ with a common neighbour is said to {\it split off at} $y$ if we delete these edges and add a new edge $xz$.
-We say a graph $G$ {\it immerses} $H$, or {\it has an $H$-immersion}, and write $G\succ_{im}H$, if a subgraph of $G$ can be transformed to a graph isomorphic to $H$ through a series of splitting pairs of edges.\footnote{This is sometimes called {\it weak immersion}.} Also, we say a vertex $v \in V(G)$ of even degree is {\it completely split} if $d(v)/2$ consecutive splits are performed at $v$, and then the resulting isolated vertex $v$ is deleted.
+In this paper, however, we are not concerned with vertex-connectivity and minors, but rather the world of edge-connectivity and a less-explored type of containment, \emph{immersions}.
+A pair of distinct edges $xy, yz$ or the 2-edge-path $xyz$ is said to \emph{split off at} $y$ if we delete these edges and add a new edge $xz$.
+We say a graph $G$ \emph{immerses} $H$, or \emph{has an $H$-immersion}, and write $G \succeq H$ or $H \preceq G$, if a subgraph of $G$ can be transformed to a graph isomorphic to $H$ through a series of splitting pairs of edges.\footnote{This is sometimes called \emph{weak immersion}.} If $G \ncong H$, we may write $G \succ H$ or $H \prec G$.
+Also, we say a vertex $v \in V(G)$ of even degree is \emph{completely split} if $\deg(v)/2$ consecutive splits are performed at $v$, and then the resulting isolated vertex $v$ is deleted.

-In the world of edge-connectivity, and immersions, there is a chain theorem due to Lov\'{a}sz (\cite{MR1265492}, Problem $6.53$, see also \cite{MR1373655}). \begin{thm}[Lov\'{a}sz \cite{MR1265492}] Suppose $G$ is $2k$-edge-connected.
-Then by repeatedly applying complete split, and edge-deletion it can be reduced to a graph on two vertices, with $2k$ parallel edges between them. \end{thm}
+In the world of edge-connectivity, and immersions, there is a chain theorem due to Lov\'{a}sz (\cite{MR1265492}, Problem $6.53$, see also \cite{MR1373655}).

+\begin{theorem}[Lov\'{a}sz \cite{MR1265492}] Let $G$ be a $2k$-edge-connected graph.
+Then by repeatedly applying complete split and edge-deletion it can be reduced to a graph on two vertices, with $2k$ parallel edges between them. \end{theorem}